hpc-gridware/clusterscheduler/doc/markdown/man/man1/qhost.md

 Show information about the queues instances hosted by the displayed hosts.
 In combination with the `-sdv` option the output will be restricted to those hosts and queues where the user has access rights.

 ## -sdv
+This switch is available in Gridware Cluster Scheduler only.

 This option is only effective if the executing user has no administrative rights.

 If the `-sdv` option is used, the output of the command will be restricted to a department specific view.
 This means that following parts of the output will be suppressed: